cgarnenez/cgarnenez/README.md

 - 👀 I’m interested in cooking, working out and reading.
 - 🌱 I’m currently learning how to code.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+You can reach me by email or LinkedIn.

 <!---
 cgarnenez/cgarnenez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.